Skip to main content

 • United States

-An item must meet the following listing requirements before it can be added to a Promotions Manager promotion:
+An item must meet the following listing requirements before it can be added to a Discounts Manager discount:

 • The listing must be either a fixed price item or an Auction with a Buy It Now option.
-If you remove the Buy It Now option from an auction, the item is dropped from the promotion.
+If you remove the Buy It Now option from an auction, the item can no longer be discounted.

-• The listing must be an active listing on the same marketplace on which the promotion runs.
-For example, if you create a promotion for inventory that's actively listed on the US marketplace (EBAY_US), the promotion will not display on other marketplaces, even if you provide international shipping to other countries with an eBay marketplace.
-To clarify, suppose you run a promotion on an item listed on the US marketplace, but also ship to Australia.
-If you want to discount the item for domestic Australian buyers, you need to create a listing on the Australian site (ebay.com.au), then run the promotion with that listing.
+• The listing must be an active listing on the same marketplace on which the discount runs.
+For example, if you create a discount for inventory that's actively listed on the US marketplace (EBAY_US), the discount will not display on other marketplaces, even if you provide international shipping to other countries with an eBay marketplace.
+To clarify, suppose you run a discount on an item listed on the US marketplace, but also ship to Australia.
+If you want to discount the item for domestic Australian buyers, you need to create a listing on the Australian site (ebay.com.au), then run the discount with that listing.

 • The listing must offer an electronic payment method.

-The following table lists the days that an item must be listed at stable price before it is eligible for an item price markdown promotion:
+The following table lists the days that an item must be listed at stable price before it is eligible for an item price markdown discount:

 Marketplace Days Listed